 Thermostatic Bin Controls

-Thermostatic bin control sensors tend to be in larger ice machines and use a more complicated process to measure ice levels.
+Thermostatic bin control sensors tend to be in high-volume ice machines and use a more complicated process to measure ice levels.

 A thermostatic bin control sensor uses a thermostatic bulb hanging from the ice maker to determine the ice level in the bin.
 The bulb contains temperature-sensitive fluid that expands when the temperature drops.
 When the ice piles high enough in the bin, the thermostatic bin control sensor measures the temperature drop.
 When the temperature drops below 32 degrees, the ice maker is automatically turned off.